 New Business Considerations

 Going into business for yourself may seem like an overwhelming task.
 However, millions of others have done it.
 Many have been successful while others have failed.
-There are no guarantees, but here are some of the issues you should consider.
+There are no guarantees, but here are some new business considerations.

 The process of starting, building, growing, and managing a business is hard work.
 It can be somewhat frightening.
 There are always unexpected issues and concerns that arise.
 Most successful entrepreneurs have an innate ability to accept and manage risks.
 They also usually exhibit a passion that provides the incentive to go the extra mile (or to make that next presentation) that may be needed.